 Check your Cornish Rex for wax and dirt buildup in the ears.
 Wipe away anything you see with a lightly dampened cotton swab (should be warm water and vinegar).
 Trim their nails each week to cut down on the damage they do to your furniture.
 And brush their teeth daily to avoid dental complications.

 It’s always important to look for cat food brands with quality ingredients.
 This includes a named protein source.
-This should be turkey, chicken, salmon etc. If the first ingredient is “chicken meal” it’s probably not a high-quality brand.
+This should be turkey, chicken, salmon etc. If the first ingredient is “chicken meal” it’s probably not a high-quality cat product.

 You want to avoid cat food heavy in carbohydrates, including wheat and corn.
 These ingredients are often called “fillers” because cats don’t need them in their diet.
 In fact, it’s often what makes cats overweight or allergic to their food.